Upcoming features in StoryLiner V1.5

 The timings of a shot are now better exposed in every shot property panel.
 Just press on the icon preceding the panel title, a popup window will appear at provide a synthesis of the shot time values.

-Collection manager for StoryLiner entities use
+Collection manager for StoryLiner entities usage

 *** Important changes ***